SourabhNishal/Laptop-sales-data-analysis-PowerBI/README.md

 # Laptop-sales-data-analysis-PowerBI
-Laptop Features and Total Sales by company Data Analysis Introduction
+-Laptop Features and Total Sales by company Data Analysis-

+Introduction
 This project focuses on analyzing laptop features and total sales data to derive valuable insights for understanding market trends, consumer preferences, and pricing strategies.
 By leveraging data analysis techniques, the project aims to provide a comprehensive overview of the laptop market and identify key factors affecting sales performance.

-Purpose of this Project
+-Purpose of this Project-
 The primary purpose of this project is to analyze and visualize data related to laptop features and sales performance.
 This analysis will help in:

 Understanding trends and patterns in laptop features and pricing.